infinum/design-handbook/Design process/Discovery/Usability testing.md

 ## 1. Setting up

 Organization of a usability testing depends on many factors (the number of participants, hosting location, etc.).
-Usually, there are two options:
+There are three usual options:

 1. **Infinum** will find users and host the testing
 2. **The client** will find users and host the testing

-In case Infinum needs to find users, please consult with a colleague who has already done this before.
+3. **Remote testing**, with both us and client engaged in finding and hosting the testing

-However, the most common use case is — the client will find users and host the testing.
-Here is the breakdown of the necessary steps:
+There are some essential steps that don't differ from one setup to another.
+We'll explain the differences as we come by them.

 1. Send 🗝 [**Statement of Consent and Confidentiality statement**](https://drive.google.com/open?id=1OzQrCEtUuzfynynlDKRyg5b5PMbdBDkv) documents to your project’s PM and the client to make sure if everything is okay from a legal standpoint.

-2. Make sure to tell the client early on who is recruiting participants and where the testing will take place.
-In this case, the client will take care of both.
+2. Discuss with the client early on **who is recruiting participants** and where the testing will take place.
+One big point to discuss: how will participants be rewarded.
+Usually, it's a gift voucher or a some small gadget.
+Make sure client knows about this and budgets for rewards.

 3. Go over the 🗝 [**document with requirements**](https://drive.google.com/open?id=1Y_MU8k9fB28ZmW251tuiz1whPV7NIVb2) with the client in person or on a call.
-Don’t forget to send the document in the followup mail.
+Don’t forget to send the document in the follow-up mail.

 Here’s an example of a mail we send alongside the requirements doc: